missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do I Need a Small Claims Lawyer?

-A small claim court is an informal one, such that it allows for a speedy and less formal procedure.
+A small claims court is an informal one, such that it allows for a speedy and less formal procedure.
 Most of the time, the people involved in a small claim case can answer the case without a legal representative’s help.
-A lawyer’s role in a small claim is mere advisory; a lawyer can help assess a case and give advice on how to handle the case, the most appropriate arguments, etc. However, anyone can employ a legal representative even though the claim is small.
+A lawyer’s role in a small claim is merely advisory; a lawyer can help assess a case and give advice on how to handle the case, the most appropriate arguments, etc. However, anyone may employ a legal representative for a small claim.

 How do Class Action Lawsuits Work in Missouri?

-A class action litigation is usually a complex one that takes a long period of courtroom back and forth.
-In the State of Missouri, before a lawsuit is regarded as a class action, it must be meet the following prerequisites;
+A class action litigation is usually complex, taking a long period of courtroom back and forth.
+In the State of Missouri, before a lawsuit is regarded as a class action, it must meet the following prerequisites:

-• There must include several members of the class.
+• There must be several members of the class.

 • The wrong committed against the class must be common to all.